act-rules/act-rules.github.io/pages/glossary/visible-on-the-page.md

 ---
-title: Visible to the Page.
+title: Visible to the Page
 key: visible-on-the-page
 ---